On the mixed-model analysis of covariance in cluster-randomized trials: Notation, Assumptions and Mixed-Model ANCOVA

 We consider a CRT with $m$ clusters.
 Each cluster $i$, $i=1,\dots, m,$ contains at least $n$ individuals, whereas only $N_i$ individuals are recruited and observed in the study, leading to potentially varying observed cluster sizes.
 We assume that $2 \leq N_i \le n$, namely, the number of recruited individuals in each cluster is upper bounded by $n$ but is at least $2$.
 For example, when clusters represent hospitals and each hospital can have more than $n=200$ patients that potentially satisfy the inclusion criteria, the study may only enroll $N_i \in[50, 100]$ patients from each hospital.
-In practice, $n$ can represent the number of individuals in the source population of interest and can be substantially larger than $N_i$.
+In practice, $n$ can represent the number of individuals in the source population of interest and can be substantially larger than $N_i$. {We focus on estimating the average treatment effect based on the $n$ individuals per cluster, which corresponds to a constant source population size assumption and simplifies our estimands defined in Section 2.2.
+In Section~\ref{sec:discussion}, we discuss how our results may be extended to handle varying source population sizes.}

-In a CRT, the treatment is assigned at the cluster level instead of the individual level; individuals in the same cluster therefore are assigned the same treatment.
-For each cluster $i$, we define $A_i$ as the treatment indicator ($A_i=1$ if treated and 0 otherwise).
-For each individual $j =1,\ldots,n$ in cluster $i$, we define $Y_{ij}$ as the continuous outcome and $\bX_{ij} \in \mathbb{R}^p$ as a vector of baseline covariates.
-Here $\bX_{ij}$ can contain both individual-specific information ($X_{ij}$ varies across different individual $j$ in the same cluster $i$) and cluster-level information ($X_{ij}$ is constant across individual $j$ in the same cluster $i$).
-We pursue the potential outcome framework and assume consistency such that for each individual $j$ in cluster $i$,
+The defining feature of a CRT is that treatment is assigned at the cluster level instead of the individual level; individuals in the same cluster are therefore assigned to receive the same treatment.
+For each cluster $i=1,\ldots,m$, we define $A_i$ as the treatment indicator ($A_i=1$ if treated and 0 otherwise).
+For each individual $j =1,\ldots,n$ in cluster $i$, we define $Y_{ij}$ as the outcome (can either be continuous, binary or count) and $\bX_{ij} \in \mathbb{R}^p$ as a vector of baseline covariates.
+Here $\bX_{ij}$ can contain both individual-specific information ($X_{ij}$ varies across different individual $j$ in the same cluster $i$) and cluster-specific information ($X_{ij}$ is constant across individual $j$ in the same cluster $i$).
+We pursue the potential outcomes framework and assume consistency such that for each individual $j$ in cluster $i$,